evgenyneu/quagga/README.md

 You can download pre-built binaries for your platform from the [GitHub Releases page](https://github.com/evgenyneu/quagga/releases).

 1. Download the appropriate version for your platform.
-2. Move the `quagga` binary to a location in your PATH.
+2. Move the binary to a location in your PATH.

 ### Install using Cargo

-[Install Rust](https://www.rust-lang.org/tools/install) and run the following command to install `quagga`:
+Alternatively, you can install `quagga` with Cargo.
+First, [Install Rust](https://www.rust-lang.org/tools/install) and then run the following command:

 ```bash
 cargo install quagga